rticommunity/dds-rtps/README.md

 $ python3 interoperability_report.py -h

 usage: interoperability_report.py [-h] -P publisher_name -S subscriber_name
-                                  [-v]
+                                  [-v] [-s test_suite_dictionary_file]
-                                  [-s test_suite_dictionary_file [test_suite_dictionary_file ...]]
                                   [-t test_cases [test_cases ...] | -d
                                   test_cases_disabled
                                   [test_cases_disabled ...]] [-o filename]

 Validation of interoperability of products compliant with OMG DDS-RTPS standard.
-This script generates automatically the verification between two executables compiled with the shape_main application.
-It will generate a xml report in a junit format.
+This script generates automatically the verification between two shape_main executables.
+It also generates an XML report in JUnit format.

 optional arguments:
   -h, --help            show this help message and exit

 general options:
   -P publisher_name, --publisher publisher_name
                         Path to the Publisher shape_main application.
-If the executable is in the same folder as the script it should contain the "./".
-Example:
+It may be absolute or relative path.
+Example: if the executable is in the same folder as the script: "-P ./rti_connext_dds-6.1.1_shape_main_linux".
-                        ./rti_connext_dds-6.1.1_shape_main_linux
   -S subscriber_name, --subscriber subscriber_name
                         Path to the Subscriber shape_main application.
-If the executable is in the same folder as the script it should contain the "./".
-Example:
+It may be absolute or relative path.
+Example: if the executable is in the same folder as the script: "-S ./rti_connext_dds-6.1.1_shape_main_linux".
-                        ./rti_connext_dds-6.1.1_shape_main_linux

 optional parameters:
   -v, --verbose         Print debug information to stdout.
-It will track the
+This option also
-                        interoperability_report execution and it will show the shape_main application output in case of error.
-By default is non selected and the console output will be the results of the tests.
+                        shows the shape_main application output in case of error.
+If this option is not used, only the test results are printed in the stdout.
+(Default: False).

 Test Case and Test Suite:
-  -s test_suite_dictionary_file [test_suite_dictionary_file ...], --suite test_suite_dictionary_file [test_suite_dictionary_file ...]
+  -s test_suite_dictionary_file, --suite test_suite_dictionary_file
                         Test Suite that is going to be tested.
-Test Suite is a file with a dictionary defined, it should be located on the same directory as interoperability_report.
-By default is test_suite.
-To call it do not write ".py", only the name of the file.
+Test Suite is a file with a Python dictionary defined.
+It must be located on the same directory as
+                        interoperability_report.
+This value should not contain
+                        the extension ".py", only the name of the file.
 It will run all the dictionaries defined in the file.
-Multiple files can be passed.
+                        (Default: test_suite).
   -t test_cases [test_cases ...], --test test_cases [test_cases ...]
                         Test Case that the script will run.
-By default it will run all the Test Cases contained in the Test Suite.
-                        This options is not supported with --disable_test.
+This option is not supported with --disable_test.
+This allows to set multiple values separated by a space.
+(Default: run all Test Cases from the Test Suite.)
   -d test_cases_disabled [test_cases_disabled ...], --disable_test test_cases_disabled [test_cases_disabled ...]
                         Test Case that the script will skip.
-By default it will run all the Test Cases contained in the Test Suite.
+This allows to set multiple values separated by a space.
 This option is not supported with --test.
+(Default: None)

 output options:
   -o filename, --output-name filename
                         Name of the xml report that will be generated.
-By default the report name will be:
-                        <publisher_name>-<subscriber_name>-date.xml If the
-                        file passed already exists, it will add the new results to it.
+If the file passed already exists, it will add the new results to it.
 In other case it will create a new file.
+(Default:
+                        <publisher_name>-<subscriber_name>-date.xml)
 ```